Hookset/Hookset/README.md

 I build browser extensions, desktop apps, and tools.

-Ideas are my side of things - I use AI-assisted development to make up for my [lacking technical skill.](https://www.youtube.com/watch?v=jg1WUOxY6Cg)

-I am a privacy enthusiast that supports an open and free internet.
+Privacy enthusiast that supports a free and open internet.

 ## What I'm Working On